Cambridge English: Advanced (CAE) Writing

 The test has two sections and takes 90 minutes:

-- Part 1 - Write an article, report or letter
+- Part 1 - Write an essay with a discursive focus

 Some material to read (up to 150 words) which may include material taken from advertisements, extracts from letters, emails, postcards, diaries, short articles, etc. Using this information, you may have to write an article, a report, a proposal or a letter.